Fastdruid/PiStorm2K/README.md

 # PiStorm2K v2.0 - BOSS Edition.

-This is a rework of the original PiStorm2K to add some additional potential capabilities while remaining 100% compatiblity with existing and future firmware.
+This is a rework of the original PiStorm2K to add some additional potential capabilities while remaining 100% compatible with existing and future firmware.

 # Summary of changes
 ### Additional control lines.